joostkremers/visual-fill-column/README.md

 `visual-fill-column-mode` works by widening the right window margin.
 This reduces the area that is available for text display, creating the appearance that the text is wrapped at `fill-column`.
 In buffers that are explicitly right-to-left (i.e., those where `bidi-paragraph-direction` is set to `right-to-left`), the left margin is expanded, so that the text appears at the window’s right margin.

-Widening the margin has the effect that the fringe is pushed inward.
-Since the fringe is visible, this has a somewhat disturbing, because it looks like there’s another window to the left.
+Widening the margin causes the fringe to be pushed inward.
+Since the fringe is visible, this has a somewhat disturbing effect, because it looks like there’s another window to the left.
 For this reason, the left fringe is disabled by default.

 ## Options ##